robertpeteuil/auto-host-config/README.md

 cd host-setup
 ```

-Note: you can replace `host-setup` with a different folder-name, just be sure its the same on all three commands.
+Note: you can replace `host-setup` with a different folder-name, just be sure it's the same on all three commands.

 **Rename example Inventory & Config files**